 - Graduates will be especially equipped to serve populations that have disabilities or are in poverty.

-The ACU Dietetic Internship has received Candidate Status for Accreditation with the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The ACU Dietetic Internship has received Candidacy Status for Accreditation with the Accreditation Council for Education in Nutrition and Dietetics (ACEND).